srevn/mark/README.md

   mark add [NAME] [DEST]         Create a bookmark NAME for DEST (file or directory)
                                    Default NAME: basename of current directory
-                                   Default DEST: current directory mark get BOOKMARK              Print the destination path of BOOKMARK mark list                      List all bookmarks mark rename OLD NEW            Change the name of a bookmark from OLD to NEW
+                                   Default DEST: current directory mark add DEST                  Create a bookmark for DEST (requires /) mark get BOOKMARK              Print the destination path of BOOKMARK mark list                      List all bookmarks mark rename OLD NEW            Change the name of a bookmark from OLD to NEW